-Apply for the PhD student position at Stockholm University's recruitment system by clicking the "Apply" button.
-It is the responsibility of the applicant to ensure that the application is complete in accordance with the instructions in the job advertisement, and that it is submitted before the deadline.
+Apply for the PhD student position at Stockholm University's recruitment system.
+It is the responsibility of the applicant to ensure that the application is complete in accordance with the instructions in the advertisement, and that it is submitted before the deadline.

 Please include the following information with your application